 We intend to acquire and regenerate more forest space within the defunct development and to the other side in order to expand this important corridor as well as to develop more research stations to monitor biodiversity in the region.

 Vision for the future

-Our vision is to create a model for living a life integrated with nature as a scientifically-driven, conservation-focused ecovillage, education center, and research station, pioneering techniques in human-wildlife-coexistence.
+Our vision is to create a model for living integrated with nature as a scientifically-driven, conservation-focused ecovillage, education center, and research station, pioneering techniques in human-wildlife-coexistence.